jallanxjallan/onemanairforce/adaptation/scenes/cameron_meets_victor.md

 date: 7 July 1988
 name: Cameron Meets Victor
 status: synopsis
-title: Cameron Meets Victor
+location: IPPHOS
 ---
-Julia and Cameron enter the IPPHOS office, located on the ground floor of a building in the colonial-era section of Jakarta.
+Julia and Cameron enter the office located on the ground floor of a building in the colonial-era section of Jakarta.
 The building is one municipal inspection away from being condemned.
 An ancient air conditioner wheezes over a window, having no